How to Choose the Best Agency to Manage Your Holiday Let Cottage

 If there are negative reviews, are they a result of the property manager’s skills?
 If it’s things like ‘dirty property’ or ‘bad communication’ then that’s not a good sign.

-- Ask the agency how they vet guests to ensuring you are only renting to best people (to avoid stag and hen type party bookings)
+- Ask the agency how they vet guests to ensure you are only renting to respectful people (and avoiding stag and hen type party bookings)

 - Do they have a strategy about which guests they accept or decline, or do they just pack them in to get the booking?